akoeplinger/docker-mono-aspnetvnext/README.md

 # Run Docker image
 To run the image, follow these steps:

-1. `docker run -i -p 80:5000 -t prozachj/docker-mono-aspnetvnext /bin/bash`.
+`docker run -i -p 80:5000 -t prozachj/docker-mono-aspnetvnext /bin/bash`

 This downloads and runs the image with your local port 8o forwarded to the container and connects you to a Bash shell inside the container.
-2. cd ~/HelloWorldVNext
-3. Run `kpm restore` to restore the necessary packages

-#### HelloWorldWeb
+#### HelloWorldWeb `docker pull prozachj/docker-mono-aspnetvnext:web`
 (The 'web' tag has an entrypoint set so that you don't need this step)

-4. `cd ~/HelloWorldVNext/src/helloworldweb`
+1. `cd ~/HelloWorldVNext/src/helloworldweb`
-5. Start the test web server by running `k web`
+2. Start the test web server by running `k web`

 The "Hello World" web application should now be running, access it by browsing to http://localhost

-#### HelloWorldMVC
+#### HelloWorldMVC `docker pull prozachj/docker-mono-aspnetvnext:mvc`
 (The 'mvc' tag has an entypoint set so that you don't need this step)

-4. `cd ~HelloWorldVNext/src/hellomvc`
+1. `cd ~HelloWorldVNext/src/hellomvc`
-5. Start the test web server by running `k web`
+2. Start the test web server by running `k web`

 The "HelloMVC" Razor application should now be running, access it by browsing to http://localhost